Legal aid in New Zealand

-The legal aid system in New Zealand provides government-funded legal assistance to those who are unable to afford a lawyer.
-Legal aid is available for almost all court actions across all levels of the court system.
+The legal aid system in New Zealand provides government-funded legal assistance in limited circumstances to those who are unable to afford a lawyer.
+Legal aid is available for almost all court actions across all levels of the court system for those who are able to meet the rigorous eligibility requirements.
 This includes criminal charges, civil issues, family disputes, appeals and Waitangi Tribunal claims.

 Since its inception, the cost of the service to the taxpayer has grown considerably.
 In 2009, the system was subject to a three-month critical review by Dame Margaret Bazley who suggested a number of changes including fixed fees for defence lawyers working on criminal cases.
 Bazley's recommendations were rapidly adopted by the government which wanted to cut costs.

-Leading academics have expressed concerns that, as a result, a New Zealander's right to a fair trial is being compromised.
+In most cases, Legal Aid takes the form of a loan which defendants must repay.
+For the most serious offences, Legal Aid does not require repayment.
+However, in order to qualify for Legal Aid, defendants must meet certain criteria related to the seriousness of the offence or claim.
+And there are income limits.
+In 2025, single applicants must be earning less than $28,984 per year; applicants with a partner must earn less than $45,900 per year - although the applicable income level increases with the number of dependent children living in the houselhold.

+As a result of legal aid's limitations and the cost-saving measures adopted in 2009, it is commonly reported by academia and the media that New Zealander's right to a fair trial is being compromised due to lack of access to counsel.
+In 2025, the Coalition Government ordered a review of legal aid expressing the need to make additional cost cuts.